-And it worked.
-As soon as I combined conscious relaxation with mental images and followed my pain perception!
+And it worked as soon as I combined conscious relaxation with mental images and followed my pain perception!

-This way I overcame the pain!
+This way, I overcame the pain and the inflammation!

-It faded away.
+They faded away.

 I then repeated this exercise with every pain attack and expanded it from my thumb with increasing success.
 I had begun with a simple mental image that was associated with comfort and triggered relaxation and from now went on with consciously combining my relaxation exercises with my mental images.

-Doing so I could mastered more intense pain which led to the complete decay of the respective inflammation and later the entire chronic reaction chain.
+Doing so, I could mastered more intense pain which led to the complete decay of the respective inflammation and later the entire chronic reaction chain.

 I watched how my body would act after my relaxing images if I only connected and constructed them the right way.
-They would only work if they were imagined and repeated clear and distinct.
+They would only work if they were imagined and repeated, clear and distinct.
 Over time I developed a feeling of myself as a whole as an organism with a soul in which everything affects everything.